sabman/docker.github.io/docker-cloud/apps/service-links.md

 host.
 Every container can reach any other container on any port within the subnet.

-Docker Cloud gives your containers two ways find other services:
+Docker Cloud gives your containers two ways to find other services:

 * Using service and container names directly as **hostnames**